Apply

 Step 6: Offers

 We will make informal offers shortly after interview.
-The offer will confirm your first rotation project which is selected from one of your top three project preferences (DTP entry route standard and CASE studentships only).
-For projects located at a partner institution (i.e. not the University of Southampton) you will be asked to complete a formal application to that institution.
-Finally, formal offer /funding letters will be sent to you from your project’s host institution.
+The offer will confirm first rotation projects which will be selected from student’s top three project preferences identified on their application (DTP entry route standard and CASE studentships only).
+For projects located at a partner institution (i.e. not the University of Southampton) students will be asked to complete a formal application to that institution.
+Finally, formal offer/funding letters will be sent to students from their project’s host institution.

 PhD's and future careers